MarkBind/markbind/docs/userGuide/workingWithSites.md

   ['Applying Themes', 'themes'],
-  ['Deploying the Site', 'deployingTheSite'], ['MarkBind in the Project Workflow', 'markBindInTheProjectWorkflow'], ['Redirecting to a Custom 404 Page', 'redirectingToACustom404Page'] ] %}
+  ['Deploying the Site', 'deployingTheSite'], ['MarkBind in the Project Workflow', 'markBindInTheProjectWorkflow'], ['Redirecting to a Custom 404 Page', 'redirectingToACustom404Page'], ['Adding Navigation Buttons', 'addingNavigationButtons'], ['Templates', 'templates']
+] %}

 {% for page in pages %}